splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 team you want in the phone tree, enter “**TEAM_2**, **TEAM_3**, and so on…” into the Key box.
-Then, enter the corresponding Escalation Policy with a Key of **ESC_POL_2**\ \_,\_ **ESC_POL_3**, and so on, specifying the Escalation Policy’s name in the Value box.
+Then, enter the corresponding Escalation Policy with a Key of **ESC_POL_2**\ \_,\_ **ESC_POL_3**, and so on, specifying the Escalation Policy's name in the Value box.
 You will also need to set a variable called **NUMBER_OF_MENUS** and set it to *1* or *2*.
 Setting this to *1* will result in the operator reading “Press 1 for <Team 1>, Press 2 for <Team 2>.
 Setting this to *2* will result in an initial